ibm-self-serve-assets/sdd-orbital-outfitters/README.md

 - [Spec 5:](specifications/5-agentic-product-search.md) Deploy a product agent to watsonx Orchestrate for multi-turn product search
 - [Spec 6:](specifications/6-quality-assurance.md) QA final solution

-**2. Local Development**
+Bob will ask for multiple security approvals to execute several commands for **~30 mins** then you'll have this website.
+You can greatly reduce clicking approvals by adding this [list of approved execute commands](specifications/extras/approved_execute_commands.json) to your `~/.bob/settings/settings.json`.

+If you experience bugs, send them to [@anthony.stevens](https://ibm.enterprise.slack.com/team/W4B3Y14Q1)

+### C.Deploy to Rancher for local development
 - [Spec 7:](specifications/7-containerize-rancher.md) Containerize all services for local development

-**3. Cloud Deployment**
+### D. Or deploy to IBM Cloud
 - [Spec 8:](specifications/8-terraform-openshift-cluster.md) Containerize all services then deploy to Red Hat OpenShift on IBM CLoud
 - [Spec 9:](specifications/9-containerize-openshift.md) Containerize all services then deploy to Red Hat OpenShift on IBM CLoud
 - [Spec 10:](specifications/10-embed-openshift.md) Push product embeddings to OpenSearch running in cluster on RHOS

-**4. Bob 2.0 will require multiple security approvals** After Bob asks approval to execute several commands over ~30 mins, you'll have this website.
-You can greatly reduce clicking approvals by adding this [list of approved execute commands](specifications/extras/approved_execute_commands.json) to your `~/.bob/settings/settings.json`.
+**4. Bob 2.0 will require multiple security approvals**

 <img width="750" src="https://github.com/user-attachments/assets/42203ac6-afdb-40f6-a5ad-31e43338db7e" />